Celebrating Erin for Administrative Professionals Day, She is always working hard

 The Growing Role of Design-Build in Modern Infrastructure

 The AEC industry continues to see a shift toward alternative delivery methods, including Design-Build (DB), Progressive Design-Build (PDB), and CMGC/CMAR.
-These approaches are changing how project teams collaborate, pursue work, and ultimately deliver infrastructure projects.
+These approaches are changing how project teams collaborate, pursue work, and deliver infrastructure projects.

 A recent SMPS Utah event explored how these delivery methods impact marketing teams, pursuit strategies, and collaboration across engineering, construction, and design disciplines.